 - Don’t become angry with them

-While anxiety disorders can be extremely disruptive they are treatable mental health disorders.
-One of the best things you can do for your family member is to help them find a qualified mental health professional that can get them the treatment they need.
+While anxiety disorders can be extremely disruptive, they are treatable mental health disorders.
+One of the best things you can do for your family member is to help them find a qualified mental health professional that can get them the treatment at a mental health center that they need.
 Here are some other things you can do to be helpful:

 - Talk to your loved one’s therapist to see what role you can play in his or her recovery